Hollings Center: History

 Officially named the International Center for Middle Eastern-Western Dialogue, the center is more commonly known as the Hollings Center, in recognition of Senator Hollings whose efforts were crucial to its foundation.
 Senator Hollings retired in 2005 having achieved a notable 39-year career in the U.S. Senate.

 The Hollings Center is registered as a non-profit, tax-exempt 501(c)(3) organization in the United States and as a foreign non-profit organization in Turkey.
-The Board of Directors is currently led by Ambassador Nicholas A. Veliotes, former Assistant Secretary of State for Near Eastern Affairs.
+The board of directors is currently led by Ambassador Nicholas A. Veliotes, former Assistant Secretary of State for Near Eastern Affairs.

-Palazzo Corpi

-The Palazzo Corpi is one of the oldest U.S. government-owned diplomatic premises in the world.
-First built in 1830 by Genoese merchant Ignazio Corpi, American ambassador John G. A. Leishman rented the building for use as the U.S. legation and residence in 1882.
-Centrally located in the Beyoğlu neighborhood (formerly Pera), the Palazzo Corpi's classical façade features an American eagle and crest.
-The interior is decorated with frescoes of mythological scenes, marble flooring, and etched glasswork.